redixhumayun/learnings/concurrency.md

 Atomics and the corresponding assembly generated depend a lot on the ISA which in turn depends on the hardware the code will run on.

+##### x86-64

 For example, the x86 ISA enforces something called Total Store Ordering (TSO).
-The simplest way to think of this is as the SeqCst memory model with Store/Load relaxation across different memory addresses.
-Or, phrased differently, it provides SeqCst across memory regions **except** when doing a Store -> Load across different memory addresses.
+The simplest way to think about this is of AcqRel semantics on all memory.
+The Store -> Load re-ordering across different memory addresses is the only thing prevent SeqCst semantics.

 What this means is that Stores and Loads across different memory addresses can be re-ordered with respect to each other.
 This leads to interesting problems like this one with the [Peterson algorithm](https://coffeebeforearch.github.io/2020/11/29/hardware-memory-ordering.html).

-Guaranteeting SeqCst on the same memory address is equivalent to coherency which is a requirement for all processors because it would be difficult to write a program without this.
+Guaranteeing SeqCst on the same memory address is equivalent to coherency which is a requirement for all processors because it would be difficult to write a program without this.

+This ISA by default provides Acquire/Release semantics in the assembly and with one additional hardware memory fence you get SeqCst semantics.

+##### ARM64

+The ARM64 ISA by default provides Relaxed ordering semantics, but anything above that emits the same assembly.
+That is, Acquire, Release and AcqRel all emit the same assembly as SeqCst.

+Perhaps a silly way to phrase the above is on x86, use AcqRel everywhere by default unless you need SeqCst.
+On ARM, use Relaxed everywhere by default and use SeqCst when you need some ordering.
+The assembly and performance ends up being the same as long as there are no cross-platform requirements.

 #### Hardware Fences